Skip to content

 4. The Coiling Dragon

-Seen as the controller of time, the Coiling Dragon resides on earth and cannot fly up to the sky.
+Seen as the time controller, the Coiling Dragon resides on Earth and cannot fly up to the sky.

 5. The Treasure Dragon